 * This route invites you to learn about the history of Beatrix Potter and the landscape that she was so determined to protect.
 It's a ten mile route, through Cumbria, but it can be shortened

-* You can cycle along several routes and the beach at Formby, Merseyside.
+* You can cycle along the asparagus trail at Formby, Merseyside.
 Please ask at the kiosk for a map.

 Leigh Woods, just outside Bristol, is a great escape from the city.
 Follow our cycle trail through diverse broadleaf woodlands on the plateau above the Avon Gorge and with views across the city.